arthurbcp/kuma-site/src/content/docs/commands-cli/exec-module.md

 ## TUI

-Para visualizar a interface de usuário do Kuma, execute apenas `kuma exec module` e todos os módulos serão listados.
+To view the Kuma user interface, simply execute `kuma exec module` and all modules will be listed.
-Se você quiser ver apenas as runs de um módulo específico, execute `kuma exec module --module <nome-do-modulo>`.
+If you want to see only the runs of a specific module, execute `kuma exec module --module <module-name>`.

 ![image](https://github.com/user-attachments/assets/ad260094-f30a-4cbb-9cc6-49b9af377613)